To search within this page for a word or phrase, use CTRL+F or Command+F.

 If a student satisfied the requirement for Option 3, or for one of the two languages for Option 1, by completing a four-semester (or six-quarter) course sequence, the Head Graduate Adviser should certify in the memo that the course sequence was acceptable to the program.

 The program must retain the graded program exam, if applicable, in the student’s file.
 The program must provide a copy of any completed language examination to the Graduate Division when petitioning for the student to advance to doctoral candidacy.

 Procedure to request approval of use of high school or undergraduate language coursework to fulfill the requirement: The Head Graduate Adviser can petition the Graduate Division to recognize that a student has fulfilled the requirement for a language at the time the student is admitted to graduate standing at Berkeley, if the student completed an appropriate course sequence as an undergraduate, or if the student’s high school or undergraduate institution conducted courses in an approved language.

 Procedure to request approval of a native language other than English:A program may petition for a native speaker of a language other than English to use that language to fulfill the language requirement by submitting a memo to the Graduate Division specifying the language and certifying native ability, as well as explaining the language’s relevance to the student’s research.
 Evidence of native ability in a language may be demonstrated through secondary school or university transcripts.

-Procedure to request program changes in the foreign language requirement: The Head Graduate Advisor of the program should consult with the Assistant Dean for Degrees about the timing and content of a proposal to change or drop foreign language requirements, for review by the Graduate Council.
+Procedure to request program changes in the foreign language requirement: The Head Graduate Advisor of the program should consult with the Assistant Dean for Academic Affairs about the timing and content of a proposal to change or drop foreign language requirements, for review by an Associate Dean of the Graduate Division and approval by the Graduate Council.

 F2.5 Preliminary Examinations